assansanogo/moretestgithubactions/README.md

   * JH_timed_streamline.yml *(daily runner - cron job)*
   * JH_auto_streamline.yml  *(daily run - manual trigger)*
   * JH_custom_streamline.yml *(finer-grain customisation - manual trigger)*
+    - Params:
      - date (before which the results are queried
      - aggregation (there are 2 url : one with already aggregated data and the other without) (not extensively tested)
      - country (country for which you which to filter)  (currently limited to US)
      - dest email (the recipient email) # only works with gmail

 # 1. Challenges